exoticknight/exprcoffee/README.md

-A template for developing express.js project with coffee-script.
+A template for developing express.js project with coffeescript.

 Inspired from https://github.com/twilson63/express-coffee and https://github.com/alfrednerstu/node-express-coffeescript .